gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 different ways.
 For instance, our method could help identify unsampled sites with potential conservation value which should be targeted as soon as possible in future studies.
-We also believe that it method could also be combined with IPCC climate change scenarios, which provide projections for climate variables, in a way that would allow us to model beta diversity changes with climate change and to identify the sites where the changes in the community will be most important.
+We believe that the method could also be combined with IPCC climate change scenarios, which provide projections for climate variables, in a way that would allow us to model beta diversity changes with climate change and to identify the sites where the changes in the community will be most important.
-Once again, the method would therefore prove very relevant in an informative approach to suggest sites to prioritize for future conservation and more structured research.
+Once again,this would prove very relevant in an informative approach, suggesting sites to prioritize for future conservation and more structured research.

 In this document, we cover in more details the methods that we suggest for this M.Sc. research project.
-The preparation part of the project, including data collection and manipulation, has already been done, and a workflow for the analyses, including code implementation, has been defined as well.
+The preparation part of the project, including data collection and manipulation, has already been done.
+A workflow for the analyses, including code implementation, has been defined as well.
-We also detail preliminary analyses and results intended as proof-of-concept for the approach, which of course needs to be refined.
+We also detail preliminary analyses and results intended as proof-of-concept for the approach, which, of course, needs to be refined.
 Finally, we discuss methods that we intend to use in future analyses, and whose feasibility is not as clearly stated.